 Psalms 103:15 Our days on earth are like grass; like a flower of the field, we bloom and die.

 It is sobering to realize that life passes by all too quickly.
 David never gives into despondency or resignation.
 Instead, he is joyful and expectant.
 Is David in denial?
 Absolutely not.
 He is learned through his walk with the Father to take the high road.
 The view from above provides the foundation of David’s outlook and overwhelming joy.

 What does David see?
 He recognizes and understands the antithesis between the Father’s everlasting goodness and loyal love and human evanescent transience and vulnerability.
 How does the Father respond to human frailty and weakness?
 He is well aware of our fragility and propensity for failure.
 He is the One who formed us from dust.
 As dust, a more pleasant and acceptable word for dirt, we are very short-lived like flowers and grass which dries up, blows away without leaving a trace.

 The Father’s intimate knowledge of people evokes a kind and gentle response.
 Our weakness appeals to the Father’s compassion (Expositors).
 The Father responds to us with pity.
 He knows what we are, that we are frail and needy.

 Psalms 103:13 The LORD is like a father to his children, tender and compassionate

 David sees as the Father sees.
 Rather than the brevity of life causing despair or dread, David worships the Father and sings praises of joy.
-David does not focus on human limitation.
-Rather he immerses himself in the truth and reality of the Father’s eternal goodness and loyal love.
-David echoes his intimate relationship with the Father and the Father’s loyal love for him.
+David does not focus on human limitations.
+Rather David immerses himself in the truth and reality of the Father’s eternal goodness and loyal love.
+David celebrates his intimate relationship with the Father and the Father’s loyal love for him.